jej-v/disc-pybot/README.md

 # Windows
 py -m pip install --upgrade --no-deps --force-reinstall pycord
 ```
-**A text editor**

-There are many available text editors you can find on the web.
-I'd recommend
-using **atom.io**, but any text editor will do!
-Even the regular Notepad, but
-don't use it, *just don't*.

 # Notes
 Slash commands work immediately if the guild ids are provided, otherwise it will be considered as "public slash command" and it will take up an hour to work.